 The taste of the drink is a little peculiar – imagine you drink something hot, fruity…just a very unique combination.
 If you do not feel so good during your trip, then you should definitely try Emoliente.

-These were the most popular and famous drinks in Peru that you absolutely must try when you are in Peru.
+These were the most popular Peruvian drinks that you absolutely must try when in Peru.
 However, these drinks are only half as tasty if not combined with the right food.
-Therefore, you should read our post about the best food in Peru.
+Therefore, we recommend reading our post about the best food in Peru so you know what to expect when you’re here.

 Have you already tried one of the most popular Peruvian drinks or did we forget your favorite?
 Let us know in the comments below!